James Burke (space engineer): Early life and career

-Burke was born in Los Angeles County on September 18, 1925.
+James Donahue Burke was born in Los Angeles County on September 18, 1925.
 He grew up in Claremont, California and graduated from Webb High School in 1942.

 In 1945, after graduating in mechanical engineering from California Institute of Technology, he became a U.S. naval aviator.
-Burke returned to Caltech to receive his MSc in aeronautics, before coming to work for JPL in 1949.
+Burke returned to Caltech to receive his MSc in aeronautics, before working for JPL in 1949.